carlacz/MBRT/OpenSesame-online/README.md

 3. Name and click on the study to **open the dashboard**.
 4. Click on “Study Links”, **choose** your preferred study link type (e.g., Personal Single Link, General Multiple Link, MTurk), click on the “Study Link” button next to it and **copy the URL**.
 5.  **Distribute** the generated link(s) to your participants.
 They run the task directly in their web browser.
-6. To **export data**, navigate in JATOS to “Results” ➝ “Export Results”.
-Select “Data only” ➝ “Plain Text” and save the `.txt` file into the `data` folder located inside the unzipped repository.
+6. To **export data**, navigate in JATOS to “Results” ➝ Select the data you want to keep (e.g., “All”) in the top bar, select “Export Results” ➝ “Data only” ➝ “Plain Text” and save the `.txt` file into the `data` folder located inside the unzipped repository, and **rename** it to `data.txt`.
+This file involves the data in JSON-format.
 7.  **Process the data** using the provided `.R` script.

 ---------------------------------------